Pax97/pax-code/README.md

 - **Night Theme Vivid** - A more vibrant version with enhanced colors

 Both themes feature:

 - Semantic highlighting support
 - Optimized syntax colors for multiple languages
 - Easy on the eyes for long coding sessions

 ### ⌨️ Hotkeys Reference Panel

 Never forget your keyboard shortcuts again!
-Pax Code adds a **Hotkeys** panel to your Activity Bar that displays a organized list of useful keyboard shortcuts.
+Pax Code adds a **Hotkeys** panel to your Activity Bar that displays an organized list of useful keyboard shortcuts.

 - 📁 **Grouped by Category** - Font/Zoom, Editor Tabs, Explorer, Terminal, Selection/Editing
 - 🔍 **Quick Reference** - See hotkey combinations at a glance
-- 🔄 **Refresh Support** - Update the list with a single click
+- ⚡ **Auto-load** - Hotkeys are automatically loaded when VS Code starts

 ## 📦 Installation